 I’ve had two extended vacations in Tokyo as well as a couple of single-day (or less) layovers.
 It’s a safe, eclectic destination and one I recommend you see at least once.
 These are my picks for the top activities if you have just one day to spend.

 It’s no secret that Shibuya is my favorite part of Tokyo.
 Myriads of shops and Times Square-esque signage characterize this hip precinct.
 You’ve got to walk one of the world’s most crowded crosswalks while you’re there.
+Also check out these good pokemon go locations.
 The food is also killer.
 The tiniest, most unassuming restaurants turn out masterpieces like the one below.

 Shinjuku Gyoen National Garden